 3) You will be able to collect your pre-santised race number from an hour before the start of the race until twenty minutes before.
 Clean safety pins will be provided at the first event, after this you retain them for the remainder of the season.

-7) With the exception of leaving the HQ vicinity and arriving at the start line, the race’s course cannot be used for warm-up purposes so as to limit overtaking.
+7) With the exception of leaving the HQ vicinity and arriving at the start line, the race’s course cannot be used for warm-up purposes so as to limit overtaking of racing competitors.

 9) There will be no pusher-offer at the start line, you will start from a stationary standing position on instruction from the Time Keeper who will perform a countdown from thirty seconds.
 A rolling start is not allowed.